Maulik747/Machine-Learning/README.md

 Contains a program that runs linear regression program that predicts the grades of the students.
 Visual representation is included with the help of matlab's plotting library.

+# Clustering

+Clusters the students based on their grades.
+Uses Kmeans and Agglomerative clustering.
+Visual representation of the clustering is included.